-The Directors are satisfied with the 2022 performance of the Company, which generated an operating profit of £1,839k compared to £1,276k in 2021.
-The 2022 and 2021 results are somewhat impacted by the ongoing global uncertainties (such as the War in Ukraine and COVID-19 global pandemic in 2021 along with associated economic uncertainty).
+The Directors are satisfied with the 2023 performance of the Company, which generated an operating profit of £1,709k compared to £1,839k in 2022.
+The 2023 and 2022 results are somewhat impacted by ongoing economic and political uncertainties.
 However, due to the virtual nature of the Company's operations, diverse portfolio and ability to adapt utilising group resources, the Company has not been significantly negatively impacted by the general economic downturn associated with the aforementioned global uncertainties.